Access To Mainstream Services

 This project explores options for how the expertise in Specialist Schools could be harnessed to support mainstream schools to be inclusive of students with disabilities.
 Funding for this project was awarded by the Victorian Principals’ Association of Specialist Schools (PASS) to a team lead by Professor Teresa Iacono.
 The project also brings together stakeholders from across La Trobe University and specialist and mainstream school communities to co-design options for how specialist schools can become “Centres of Expertise” to support inclusive education.

-On-line modules to strengthen inclusive educational supports
+Co-designing online modules to strengthen inclusive educational supports for children with disability though collaboration with allied health

 Professor Teresa Iacono, Drs.
 Nerida Hyett, Jo Spong, Carol McKinstry, Kerryn Bagley, Oriane Landry